 Revision.
 Some writers love it, some hate it.
 I fall into the first camp.
-Give me a rough manuscript to polish up over a blank page any day.
+Give me a rough manuscript over a blank page any day.

 So today I’m going to break down my process, A to Z.